Robbie Bosco: Professional career

 Bosco was drafted 72nd overall in the third round of the 1986 NFL draft by the Green Bay Packers, where he played for two years until a shoulder injury ended his career.

 Coaching career

-Bosco was hired as BYU's quarterbacks coach from 1990 to 2003.
+One week after he was cut by the Packers, Bosco was named quarterbacks coach at Idaho State.
+He returned to BYU in 1989 as a graduate assistant and helped develop quarterback Ty Detmer.
+He became a full-time offensive assistant in 1990.
+He was the Cougars' quarterbacks coach until he was reassigned to a fundraising position at the end of the 2003 season.

 Personal life

 Bosco and his wife Karen have six children: Amber, Karissa, Alexis, Dallin, Wesley, and Collin.

+On January 30, 2026, The Church of Jesus Christ of Latter-day Saints announced that Bosco had been called along with his wife to serve as President of the Church's Ohio Columbus Mission, effective July 1.